IBVoessing/notes-sidebar-integration/eclipse-plugin-sidebar/README.md

 The above code snippet creates a new view in the sidebar of the Notes Client.
 The view contains a `Browser` widget that displays the Google homepage.
 You can replace the URL with the URL of your web application.

+> [!TIP]
+> Need to interact with the Notes Client?
+Check the [advanced tutorial](./advanced-plugin/README.md) to learn how to:
+> - Read the current Notes Client context
+> - Exchange data between your plugin and web application

 > [!NOTE]
 > This needs to be the class that you set in the `class` field of the `View` in the `Extensions` tab of the `MANIFEST.MF`.
 Be sure that the class extends `ViewPart`.